bonitoo-io/giraffe-cypress/README.md

 `$ yarn cy:open`

-This opens the Cypress electron
+This opens the Cypress electron development environment.

 **Run all tests**